 We’ve established that your red face from drinking alcohol can be likened to a warning sign of sorts.
 Its your body telling you not to drink and rightfully so when you consider the scientific research about the looming cancer risks for alcohol flush sufferers.

 If you know why your face goes red when you drink and are fully aware of the dangers associated with the condition, yet you want to continue to drink alcohol for whatever reason, then it is very important that you approach it in a way that reduces the risk of doing long term damage to yourself.
-If you are interested, please read on about 3 ways you can drink without a red face.
+If you are interested, please read on about 3 ways to stop the red face alcohol problem.